hmrc/email-verification/README.md

 }
 ```

-*Unexpected errors are returning with 500 http status**
+**Unexpected errors are returning with 500 http status and a response body:**

 ```json
 {
   "code":"UNEXPECTED_ERROR",